 Adobe Acrobat Documents

-xxKB) indicating the file type (PDF) and showing the file size of
+indicating the file type (PDF) and showing the file size of the

-the document in bytes (xxKB).
-If you cannot view Acrobat
+document in bytes (xxKB).
+If you cannot view Acrobat documents

-way that makes them accessible to visitors who use screen readers.
+them accessible to visitors who use screen readers.
+However, in a

-However, in a small number of situations, for example where a
+small number of situations, for example where a document

-document contains detailed maps and diagrams, it may not
+contains detailed maps and diagrams, it may not be possible

-be possible for us to do this without adversely affecting the
+for us to do this without adversely affecting the integrity of the

 Microsoft Word Files

-Microsoft Word.
-If you do not have this program Microsoft provide a
+you do not have this program Microsoft provide a free Word file

-free Word file viewer that can open, view, print and copy Word
+viewer that can open, view, print and copy Word documents.
+This

-documents.
-This download is a replacement for Word 97 Viewer and
+download is a replacement for Word 97 Viewer and all previous Word

 Download Microsoft Word viewer.